COSI-Lab/book/src/infrastructure/network/vlans.md

 ## VLAN 1: `service`

-Since this is the default VID on many switches, it is never configured to allow access to the interent.
+Since this is the default VID on many switches, it is never configured to allow access to the internet.
 Whenever possible, it should be used for unassigned interfaces and to provide access to management interfaces for our switches.

 ## VLAN 2: `cosi_priv`